Allan Fraser (Canadian politician)

 Allan MacPherson Fraser (July 9, 1906 – November 16, 1969) was a Canadian, educator, politician and archivist.
+Fraser moved to Newfoundland in the 1920s to become a professor of history and head of the Department of History and Political Science at Memorial University College.
+He served on St. John's City Council from 1942 to 1944.

-Fraser represented the electoral district of St. John's East in the House of Commons of Canada from 1953 to 1957.
+Fraser represented the electoral district of St. John's East in the House of Commons of Canada from 1953 to 1957, resigning from Memorial University to run for office.
 He was a member of the Liberal Party of Canada.

+In 1958, Fraser was appointed Chief Archivist of the Provincial Archives of Newfoundland.
+During his tenure, public archives were reorganized and made available for public use.

 Fraser was born in Inverness, Scotland and died in St. John's, Newfoundland.